Nutrition and Fertility: are they connected?

 So, what can a man do to increase the chances of pregnancy?

 The maturation of a sperm cell takes 75 to 90 days.
-What he eats today will have results on the quality of his sperm in three months' time.
 So, the best time to start was… 90 days ago.
 The second-best moment?
 Now!

 Male Fertility and Nutrition